tetherless-world/ontology-engineering/oe2024/fit-me/ontology.md

 ## Conceptual Model

 Below is an overview model of our ontology.
 The links following contain expansions of the classes described in the overview model.
+(Click to enlarge overview model)

 <a href="images/MetaMap.jpg" target="_blank">
   <img src="images/MetaMap.jpg" style="width:100%; max-width:800px;" alt="Meta Map">